How to apply to a CPS school in 5 easy steps

 Photo credit: Bruno Girin/Flickr

 CPS application season is well underway!
-The Chicago Public Schools application deadline for the 2019-2020 school year is Friday, December 14, 2018.
-Students entering kindergarten through 8th grade may apply for open seats at schools across the city, with a limited number of pre-k options available as well (click here for the basics on CPS preschool).
+The Chicago Public Schools application deadline for the 2020-2021 school year is Friday, December 13, 2019.
+Students entering kindergarten through 8th grade may apply for open seats at schools across the city, with a limited number of pre-k options available as well.
+Learn about Universal Pre-K status.

 In CPS, there are two main types of schools to which you can apply:

-Magnet schools and programs – These include magnet schools, magnet cluster schools and open enrollment schools.
+Magnet schools and lottery admission programs – These include magnet schools, magnet cluster schools and open enrollment schools.
 A completed Choice Elementary Application is required; seats are determined via computerized lottery.

-Selective Enrollment Elementary Schools (SEES) – These include Classical Schools and Regional Gifted Centers (RGC).
+Selective Enrollment Elementary Schools (SEES) – These include Classical Schools, Regional Gifted Centers (RGC) and Academic Centers for middle schoolers.
 A completed SEES Application is required; students are selected through a testing process.

 For kindergarten entry at any CPS school, children must be age 5 by September 1 of the year they are entering kindergarten.
 (The only exception is via the Illinois Accelerated Placement Policy.)

 Here's an abbreviated guide to getting the application process started in 5 manageable steps:

 2. Apply.
 Select the schools for which you want to apply via Choice Elementary (lottery) and/or SEES (test required) Applications.

 For the Choice Elementary Application, you can choose up to 20 schools with no ranking required for the lottery.

 For the SEES Application, you can select up to 6 Classical and/or Regional Gifted Center (RGC) schools and must rank them in order of preference.